peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger GetSignedBitLengthAsEInteger();

-Finds the minimum number of bits needed to represent this object's value, except for its sign, in the form of an arbitrary-precision integer.
+Finds the minimum number of bits needed to represent this object's value, except for its sign, and returns that number of bits as an arbitrary-precision integer.
 If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.
 For example, all integers in the interval [-(2^63), (2^63) - 1], which is the same as the range of integers in Java's and.NET's  `long`  type, have a signed bit length of 63 or less, and all other integers have a signed bit length of greater than 63.

 <b>Return Value:</b>